 She was a preschool teacher with Early Head Start at Community Action Partnership of San Luis Obispo, where she worked with children ages infants to three years old.
 Previousvly, Gwen was a co-Teacher working with pre-schoolers at the County Office of Education in Paso Robles and Shandon.

 Gwendolyn has lived in San Luis Obispo county for the majority of her life and loves the fact that she and her husband are raising their children here.
-In her free time she a photographer and uses her creative energy on a variety of artistic projects.
+In her free time she is a photographer and uses her creative energy on a variety of artistic projects.